OmPreetham/recipe-page/README.md

 # Recipe Page Project

 This repository contains a Vite React project for a recipe page.
 Follow the instructions below to set up and run the project.
+A challenge by Frontend Mentor.

 ## Prerequisites